-projected in the convergence programme is appropriate and in line with the Council Recommendation under Article 126(7) TFEU.
 However, full implementation of the consolidation measures foreseen for 2010 is essential to reach the deficit target.
 In addition, the programme does not sufficiently specify the consolidation measures to be taken in 2011 and 2012.
-The Romanian Government has made the commitment to take contingency measures, if needed, to reach the target deficit set for 2010.
+The Romanian Government has made the commitment to take contingency measures, if needed, to reach the deficit target set for 2010.
 Moreover, implementation of the fiscal governance reforms decided upon within the context of the EU balance of payments assistance programme to Romania should help in achieving the budgetary targets for 2011 and 2012.
 Finally, the adoption and implementation of the draft pension reform will be crucial in improving the long-term sustainability of public finances."